software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Create a Product Backlog board in Trello.
 A board can be added by clicking the "Create" button in the navigation bar and choosing "Create Board" from the menu.
 Make sure to choose created workspace as the board's workspace from the dropdown menu.
 Name Product Backlog board "Product backlog".
 The Product Backlog board should have these three lists from left to right:
 >
 > - "Backlog" for the user stories that are not on any Sprint yet
-> - "In sprint" for the user stories that on the current Sprint
+> - "In sprint" for the user stories that are chosen for the current Sprint
 > - "Done" for the user stories that have been completed

 {: .important-title }